fbpx

 Parking and Transportation

 Free parking is available in the lot adjacent to the Museum for cars and vans.
 Group organizers should make arrangements with van and/or bus drivers to drop off and pick up students from the Kato Engineering School Group Entrance on Lamm Street.
-Limited bus parking is available on Lamm Street on the side of the street closest to the Museum.
+Limited bus parking is available on Lamm Street between the Museum and Riverfront Drive.
+View Map.

 Safety and Supervision

-For the safety of all visitors to the Museum, we do not allow any adults in the Museum who are not accompanied by children or a staff chaperone, and children must be accompanied by an adult chaperone.
-Group chaperones are asked to stay with their group members during the entire visit and are responsible for ensuring that group members follow Museum guidelines during the visit.
-Adults who are supervising children who are not group members are not counted as chaperones for the group and may be asked to pay regular Museum admission fees.
+For the safety of all visitors to the Museum, we do not allow any adults in the Museum who are not a staff chaperone or are accompanied by a child.
+Children must be accompanied by an adult chaperone who is 16 years of age or older.
+Group chaperones are asked to stay with their group members during the entire visit and are responsible for ensuring that group members follow Museum Policies during the visit.

 Questions?

 If you or a member of your group needs assistance during your visit, please ask any staff member on the Museum floor.
-Please report any accidents or emergency situations to Museum staff immediately, so that they may contact the appropriate emergency responders and provide assistance.
+Please report any accidents or emergency situations to Museum staff immediately, so that they may provide appropriate assistance.
 Have questions?
 Please send us an email!